lastlegume/lastlegume.github.io/_posts/2025-11-08-gradetable_section_names.markdown

     \titledquestion{#1}
     \vspace{-1em}
-    \uplevel{
     \begin{parts}
         #2
     \end{parts}
 }
-}

 \qformat{}
 ```

 Then, we define a new command `\qsection` (although there are many better names for this) which, like before, starts a new page and creates a section header with the counter and the name of the section.
-However, it then creates a title question with the name of the section as the title and begins a parts environment within an uplevel.
-Uplevel removes one level of indentation, so it's like moving the parts labels to where question labels normally go and so on.
-Some of you might see where this is going.
+However, it then creates a title question with the name of the section as the title and begins a parts environment.
 Next, we insert the questions, which are again an argument, into the parts, and close everything and end the command.
 This simple command does almost everything, but we do one more thing, which is defining the format of the questions ( `\qformat` ) to be blank.
 This does have a side effect of not letting you use questions, but with this system, you shouldn't ever anyways.

 From here, simply using the built in gradetable command works!
 If you use the argument `questions`, then it will create a gradetable with the section names as titles instead of question numbers.
 For example, `\multicolumnpointtable{3}[questions]`.